ishanveersg/CSI2532/README.md

 |4, 12, 16, 20 (overflow)|13|2, 6|/|/|/|/|/|

 ### b
-No. There are too many search key values that have to go in the 000 bucket, despite having previously split the 0 and 00 buckets and rehashed their contents for the remaining values.
-It'd be better to use search key values that aren't multiples of 4.
+No because there are too many search key values that have to go in the 000 bucket, despite having previously split the 0 and 00 buckets and rehashed their contents for the remaining values.
+It is better to use search key values that aren't multiples of 4.